Frequently Asked Questions

 - Everyone in northwest Greenwich – Brunswick and Sacred Heart students and teachers, patients and caregivers at three nursing homes, office workers, and members of five churches, two country clubs, and the public golf course – all would be safer.

-- Second, the people in neighboring areas wouldn’t lose coverage when their stations respond to northwest Greenwich.
-Instead, the new station could help them in emergencies.
+- The people in neighboring areas wouldn’t lose coverage when their stations respond to northwest Greenwich.
+Instead, the new engine company could help them in emergencies.

-Q. What if we don’t build a new station for northwest Greenwich?
+Q. What if we don’t build add professionals and/or a new station for northwest Greenwich?

 A. All the people and properties will still be at greater risk than anywhere else in Greenwich.